Professor Ian Ralston

 On applied archaeological topics (e.g. battlefields; presentation of Whithorn; impact of forestry); environmental topics; and Scottish and European later prehistory

-9 MSc students (MSc in Cultural Resource Management Studies; now in abeyance), all having completed their course (1 awarded Diploma).
+9 MSc students (MSc in Cultural Resource Management Studies; now discontinued), all having completed their course (1 awarded Diploma).

 1 MLitt completed at Aberdeen (K Sabine).